jup-ag/space-station/blog/2023-11-02-green-paper/index.md

 1. **$JUP Governance Token:** Our goal is to cultivate a robust community and DAO for Jupiter.
 We also aim to incentivize engagement and new capital flows into the Solana ecosystem, thereby fostering its growth and vibrancy.
+NOTE: $JUP is not live yet, please beware of fake tokens.

 2. **Jupiter Start**: This is a year-long initiative designed to help great new projects win on Solana, with a focus on projects that contribute to the health of the Solana ecosystem, not short term pump and dumps.
 There will also be a commitment to transparency and public seeding, so that the community can invest in good projects early on without gatekeeping.